shakacode/react_on_rails_demo_ssr_hmr/README.md

       log.js:24 [HMR] App is up to date.
       ```

-## Production Build Test
+## Checking the production build
 1. `RAILS_ENV=production rake assets:precompile`
 2. `rails s -e production`

 ## Debugging the webpack setup

-1. Uncomment the debugger line at the end of file `config/webpack/webpackConfig.js`
+1. Uncomment the debugger line at the end of file `config/webpack/webpack.config.js`
 2. Set your preferred environment values and run
-   `NODE_ENV=production RAILS_ENV=production bin/webpack --debug`
+   `NODE_ENV=production RAILS_ENV=production bin/webpacker --debug-webpacker`

 ## Descriptive Commits
 _Note, this repo started with rails/webpacker v5 and an older version of React on Rails.
 These are for example purposes only.
 They are not a set of tutorial steps if you want to be on the current versions._